4and4/4and4.github.io/index.md

 * Arjun Rao [Github](github.com/arjun-rao)
 * Ayush Bihani [Github](github.com/ayushbihani)

+# License
+All code related to this project will eventually be released under the Apache 2.0 License - see respective repositories for details.

 # Project Structure

 The entire project is split across the repositories described below.
 We will be updating this page shortly with more details.